Life Sciences and Public Health

 The Life Sciences and Public Health Combined PhD/MPH program is designed to train students in both scientific research and interdisciplinary public health fields.
 Graduates of this program will be positioned to take leadership roles in academic and government institutions seeking expertise in molecular or cellular approaches to population-based health questions.
-Students will conduct their PhD thesis research in the areas of basic mechanisms of infectious diseases or cancer biology, two areas in which the emerging specialization of molecular epidemiology plays an increasingly important role.
+Students will usually conduct their PhD thesis research in the areas of basic mechanisms of infectious diseases or cancer biology, two areas in which the emerging specialization of molecular epidemiology plays an increasingly important role.

 Successful applicants will demonstrate exceptional academic potential, indicative of an ability to master the additional course load required of the combined degree.
 Applicants must convey both in writing and through personal interview a clear commitment and motivation for obtaining and using the combined degree.
-Admission decisions are made jointly by the IGP and MPH admissions committees.
+Admission decisions are made jointly by the DGP and MPH admissions committees.